angular-package/type/README.md

 // Instead of `Date`, there is `Person`.
 Object.prototype.toString.call(myDate); // [object Person]

-// This is a solution for just an object. const person = {
+// This is a solution for just an object ! const person = {
   firstName: 'My name',
   get [Symbol.toStringTag](): string {